On Test

 Azimut 53 Fly flybridge

 You can't see the aft end of the boat from the flybridge and it's hard to communicate with the crew from the lower helm so it would make sense to, at the very least, add some cameras around the boat so you can use the MFDs to check position or tick the optional cockpit docking station for a better view aft.
-If you moor with the stern to the dock on a regular basis I would say this is a must-have.
+If you moor with the stern to the dock regularly I would say this is a must-have.

 Moving around the boat is easy enough and there's a healthy amount of deck storage for fenders and lines but the lack of a side door into the saloon means crewing isn't as easy as it could be.